docker/machine/CONTRIBUTING.md

 ### Basic Usage

-Integration tests can be invoked calling `make test-integration`.

-:warn: you cannot run integration test inside a container for now.
-Be sure to unset the `USE_CONTAINER` env variable if you set it earlier, or alternatively call directly `./test/integration/run-bats.sh` instead of `make test-integration`.

-You can invoke a test or subset of tests for a particular driver.
-To set the driver, use the `DRIVER` environment variable.

-To invoke just one test:
+You first need to build, calling `make build`.

+You can then invoke integration tests calling `DRIVER=foo make test-integration TESTSUITE`, where `TESTSUITE` is one of the `test/integration` subfolder, and `foo` is the specific driver you want to test.

+Examples:

 ```console
 $ DRIVER=virtualbox make test-integration test/integration/core/core-commands.bats